 The White Buck is a good local pub.
 Fullers own the pub and there’s normally a crowd full here enjoying the food & drink.
 You can still see the odd white roe deer buck (male with antlers) around in the New Forest.
 Keep your eyes open!

 This small market town bridges the River Avon, and is a lively place with plenty of independent shops, restaurants and cafes.
 It has a charter that dates back to 1226.
-Who knows if the street market dates back that far, but it’s on Wednesdays now and is very good.

 Welsh Street has the best view of the river, the old arched bridge is well loved and used still.

-Ringwood has some really great options to choose from.
 If you’re looking for a cafe then The New Forest Pantry is very popular and has a nice outside seated area.
 For more of a restaurant feel than Lovitaly is the place to go- they make authentic Italian food with fresh ingredients which is always delicious.
 Probably the most well known place is Framptons which is a bar/restaurant and the original venue that includes two more places also in the South.
 They do breakfast, lunch and dinner with a rather good cocktail menu available…

 Walking – Head in almost any direction.
 The Ordnance Survey map won’t show many specific footpaths on the area because it is all free to roam.
 Try to stick near the tracks (there are many), not only because it’ll keep you away from the areas famous bogs and wet patches (!) but because you won’t disturb the nesting ground birds that love this area.